Podcast-Planner/podcast-planner/README.md

 To get started, users can enter how long they would like to walk and choose one or more genres of the podcast they are interested in.
 The app will then generate a list of podcasts that will fill the length of the user's walk.
 Users can then name and save this list into a personal playlist, which is fully editable.
 Users can remove playlists they are not interested in, re-order the playlist, and select multiple genres to be included in the playlist.

-Podcast Planner is built using React by these members ofCohort #46, from Juno's Immersive Bootcamp.
+Podcast Planner was built by these members of Cohort #46, from Juno's Immersive Bootcamp.

 * [Haley Tibbitts](https://github.com/haleytibbitts)
 * [Renata Reinartz](https://github.com/renata1026)